mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 in the appropriate directory below `$GOPATH/src` and install it by building a `.a` object file under `$GOPATH/pkg`.

-To use this package in our app, edit `main.go`, add an import for this package, and add the following in the `main` function.
+To use this package in our "hello" app, edit `main.go`, add an import for this package, and add the following in the `main` function.